 Although Mara River Tented Camp is not in a private concession, it is comparable in style, design, and quality with its sister properties.
 It also – and perhaps most importantly – shares their commitment to giving visitors an authentic safari experience in a secluded location.

 The whole camp is designed in the Bohemian-chic fashion with splashes of bold colour, that has become synonymous with Singita properties.
 Using natural and recycled materials wherever possible, Singita Mara was styled by South African interior design company Cécile & Boyd.
-A huge amount of thought has gone into the detail, from the contemporary African wall art, to the cushions, baskets and beadwork.
+A huge amount of thought has gone into the detail, from the modern African wall art, to the cushions, baskets and beadwork.
 We loved the combination of contemporary design and traditional materials.

 Inside, the tents feel modern and bright, with white, perfectly pressed, sheets and matching mosquito nets draped over the bed.
 The furniture is very smart with matching, safari-style bedside tables, wardrobe and bureau, and a spotlight that wouldn't look out of place on a film set!

 Athough Singita Mara is a tented camp, it provides the same sort of comforts you might expect from a modern hotel: hairdryers, electronic safes, phones for contacting the staff, plug sockets and fans.
 There has been an incredible level of thought that has gone into providing guests everything that they may need during their stay.
 Bathrobes, light weights, yoga mats, kettle bells, a set of Vortex binoculars, wildlife guides, water colour paints and pencils, playing cards, safari hats and bags, along with a well-stocked cool box – complete with a selection of soft drinks, spirits, beers, wine sweets and gourmet chocolates! – set Singita Mara apart from most tented camps.